iappyx/Instrumenta/README.md

 - E-mail selected slides (as PDF or PPT)
 - Copy storyline to clipboard
 - Paste storyline in shape
+- Remove animations from all slides
+- Remove speaker notes from all slides
+- Remove comments from all slides

 All functions supported in Windows.
 The add in will work in OS X, but some features are currently limited.